C14L/termtris/README.md

 # termtris

-First attempts to wriite some command line Rust.
+First attempts to write some command line Rust.
 A crude version of the game of bricks falling into a bucket.

-Not quite finished yet.
+##Build

+Build using Cargo:

+    $ cargo build --release
+    2.9M target/release/termtris

+The executable still contains a lot of debug symbols.
+On Linux, they can be removed with strip:

+    $ strip target/release/termtris
+    419K target/release/termtris